 Each meeting for the internal monitoring refers to the calendar date while for the external monitoring using the duration of the contract period.
 For the EMA implementation, the quarterly meeting/report conducted for every three months after the assignment, the semiannual meeting/report will be conducted after six months of the assignment and the annual meeting/report will be conducted after the 12 months of the EMA assignment.
-The details of each deliverable (report) are presented in Sub-chapter 17.3.
+The detail of each deliverable (report) is presented in the Sub-chapter 17.3.